guillermooo/sublime-undocs/source/reference/completions.rst

       Introduction to the different types of completions

-Note that, in the broader sense of
-*words that Sublime Text will look up and insert for you*, completions aren't limited to completions files, because other sources contribute to the list of words to be completed.
+Note that completions aren't limited to completions files, because other sources contribute to the completions list
-These are, namely:

-* Snippets
-* API-injected completions
-* Buffer contents
+(see above).
 However, the most explicit way
 Sublime Text provides you to feed it completions is by means of ``.sublime-completions`` files.

-This topic deals with
+This topic only deals with
-the creation of a ``.sublime-completions`` file as well as with the interactions between all sources for completions.
+the format of a ``.sublime-completions`` file.

 File Format